kaku2015/PhotoVaultDocs/FAQ.md

 - **Q: Encryption/Decryption wait for a long time.**
 - A: In order to protect your privacy, we use the AES to encrypt/decrypt the files.
 The time of encryption/decryption will vary depending on the size of the file and the processing power of the device.
 If the encryption/decryption time is longer, please wait patiently.

-- **Q: Account info can not be updated.**
-- A: Your account may be logged on multiple devices at the same time, and this problem will be resolved after re-login.

-- **Q: It shows "The account has been bound with another device, please unbind first."**
-- A: The same account can only log in on the same device at the same time.
-The abnormal brushing can causes the IMEI to change, please unbind it before flashing or logging in on other devices.

 - **Q: After re-entering the PrivacySafe, the encrypted files etc. could not be found.**
 - A: Please confirm the following points:
 </br>1.
 If you reinstall the app after uninstalling, make sure the unlock password is the same as before.